Methods

 Extracts the value of an object at the given

-.
+path.
 The individual keys on the path are transformed to lowercase before extracting the actual value.

 - Source: